Share this Page!

-If you would like to be a part of this work team or would like more information, contact Bishop Rick Jaech at email@example.com or 253-535-8300.
+If you would like to be a part of this work team or would like more information, contact Bishop Rick Jaech or 253-535-8300.

-The Candidacy Committee in the Southwestern Washington Synod meets four times per year (seasonally) to interview potential and continuing candidates, pray with them and discuss what is next in the process of becoming a rostered leader in the ELCA.
+The Candidacy Committee in the Southwestern Washington Synod is the group that oversees the candidacy process for people to entered rostered ministry in the ELCA, either Word and Sacrament (Clergy) or Word and Service (Deacons).
+The committee, made up of rostered and lay leaders in the synod, meets four times per year (seasonally) to interview potential and continuing candidates, pray with them and discuss what is next in the process of becoming a rostered leader in the ELCA.
 Between meetings, committee members relate to individual candidates, keeping an open line of communication and offering any guidance that is needed for the candidacy process.

-If you are interested in candidacy in the ELCA, please contact Pastor Rebecca Shjerven, Bishop’s Associate, email@example.com
+If you are interested in candidacy in the ELCA, please contact Pastor Rebecca Shjerven, Bishop’s Associate

-The Fiscal Board oversees the budget process for the Synod, preparing budgets for approval by the Synod Council and Synod Assembly.
-The Fiscal Board also monitors income and expenses, supporting the ongoing work of the Synod Treasurer.
-Staff liaison to the Fiscal Board is Pastor Rebecca Shjerven, Bishop's Associate.
+The Fiscal Committee oversees the budget process for the Synod, preparing budgets for approval by the Synod Council and Synod Assembly.
+The Fiscal Committee also monitors income and expenses, supporting the ongoing work of the Synod Treasurer.
+Staff liaison to the Fiscal Committee is Pastor Rebecca Shjerven, Bishop's Associate.

 Members of the Southwestern Washington Synod Hunger Committee are individuals from congregations throughout the synod committed to ending hunger both here and around the world.
 We partner with congregations and organizations in our area to make a collective impact on hunger.

-We are committed to providing education surrounding the issues of hunger and poverty to congregations and organizations throughout our synod; we are also uniquely positioned to help congregations partner with ELCA World Hunger to reach communities in need.
+The Synod Hunger Committee is committed to providing education surrounding the issues of hunger and poverty (and all of the areas intersecting these) to congregations and organizations throughout our synod.
+They are uniquely positioned to help congregations partner with ELCA World Hunger and ELCA Disaster Response to reach communities in need.

-Committee Members: Diane Armbrust (Co-Chair), Allison Ramsey (Co-Chair), Beth Ann Johnson, MaryAnn Nelson, Rev. Paul Benz
+Committee Members: Diane Armbrust (Co-Chair), Allison Kies (Co-Chair), Beth Ann Johnson and MaryAnn Nelson

 Visit the ELCA World Hunger link to learn more: https://www.elca.org/Our-Work/Relief-and-Development/ELCA-World-Hunger